 By Mayuri from ToSomePlaceNew

 The Royal Palace of Brussels is the Belgian Monarchy’s administrative residence.
 It is the official worksite, from where the monarch works daily alongside the staff members.
-The Monarchy in Belgium is a constitutional and hereditary head of state, and are titled King or Queen of the Belgians.
+Belgium is a constitutional monarchy with a hereditary head of state, titled King or Queen of the Belgians.

 The Royal Palace is located on Rue Brederode 16, in Bruxelles, Belgium.
 It is just a short walk from the Brussels Tourism Office, and the popular Grand Place.